ncachanosky/Macro-with-Python/content/python/06_Ramsey/_index.md

 This note presents a simple Ramsey model (it offers a simplified discussion, does not discuss shocks, and does not add other features).
 For a more complete and detailed discussion see an advanced macroeconomics textbook.

 The model is populated by a representative household that maximizes its utility and by a representative firm that maximizes its profits.
 The model assumes a competitive market (no monopoly power, agents are price takers, etc.) The household provides labor services to the firm in exchange of a wage.
 The wage can be used to consume goods or become savings (accumulate assets).
 The model assumes a closed economy with no government.
 Finally, the model is presented in continuous (rather than discrete) time.
-A dot on top of a variable denotes its instantaneous time-change $\left(\dot x (t) = \frac{\partial x}{\partial t}right)$.
+A dot on top of a variable denotes its instantaneous time-change $\left(\dot x (t) = \frac{\partial x}{\partial t}\right)$.

 ## The representative household